OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/redcap-creation-guidelines.md

      That's why non-superusers (without any [DDL](https://www.geeksforgeeks.org/sql-ddl-dml-dcl-tcl-commands/) permissions) can create their own projects.
 The structure of the data table doesn't change when they add "columns", because variables are stored as additional rows in the underlying REDCap table.
 REDCap's PHP pivots/widens the EAV table right before displaying the values to the user in a browser; the PHP unpivots/lengthens  the modified data before storing it back in the EAV table.

-     The data table has a `project_id` column, which allows REDCap to enforce which users can read/modify which values.
+     The data table has a `project_id` column, which allows REDCap to enforce which users can read/modify which values.  {Added 2019-07)